s3275744/msc_thesis/README.md

 3. `03_committee_relevance.ipynb` rebuilds the committee match used in `02`.
 4. `04_dongxu_replication.ipynb` is a standalone replication and can run on its own.

-## License

-The code in this repository is for academic use.
-The data is not redistributed:
-CRSP and TAQ are licensed through WRDS, and the congressional trading file comes from Quiver Quantitative.
-You need your own access to those sources to obtain the licensed inputs.